 When it comes to global expansion in the Marshall Islands, Globalization Partners can help.
 Take a look at some of our country-specific knowledge and how we’ll use it to guide your development and set your company up for lasting success.

-Doing Business in the Marshall Islands
+Hiring in the Marshall Islands

 The Republic of the Marshall Islands (RMI) is a small nation nestled between Hawaii and Australia and spread among the islands of Micronesia.
 The employed majority are involved in the public sector, marine work, and agriculture.